matvign/batchrenamer/docs/documentation.md

 arguments to rename the set of files found.

-# 1. Implementation detail
+# 1. Usage
-# 1.1.1 Batchren argument parsing
-argparse is the module used to implement argument parsing from the command line.
-The following is enabled:
-* epilog: prints version after help
-* prefix_chars: only accept dashes for optional arguments
-* fromfile_prefix_char: accept arguments from file

-### Positional arguments:
+## 1.1 Positional arguments:
 path: specifies the file pattern to search for.

-If wildcards are present, surround the path in quotes.
-Paths and patterns ending with '/' are automatically expanded.
+Paths ending with '/' are automatically expanded.
-e.g. testdir/ = testdir/\*
+If there are special characters in your file, surround the path in quotes.
+See examples for more information.

+Because some arguments take at *least n* arguments, place the path argument before optional arguments.
+See **section 1.3** for examples.

-### Optional arguments:
+## 1.2 Optional arguments:
 ```
 -h:             show help text
 -pre            add text before file